Saloni3108/MNIST-Image-Classification---Tensorflow-and-Keras/README.md

 3. Normalizing the data

 4. Build the model

-Input layer - It contains 28*28 = 784 neurons which is further flattened from 2-dimensional
+a)Input layer - It contains 28*28 = 784 neurons which is further flattened from 2-dimensional

-Hidden layer 1 - The hidden layer has 64 neurons with relu as the activation function Hidden layer 2 - The hidden layer has 64 neurons with relu as the activation function Output layer - The layer has 10 neuron as there are 10 classifiers (0 - 9) with softmax function, which will give probabilities for each class.
+b)Hidden layer 1 - The hidden layer has 64 neurons with relu as the activation function

+c)Hidden layer 2 - The hidden layer has 64 neurons with relu as the activation function

+d) Output layer - The layer has 10 neuron as there are 10 classifiers (0 - 9) with softmax function, which will give probabilities for each class.
 And the class with highest probability is given as output

 5. Compile the model

-Optimizer - adam will help in generating optimal weights, learning from previous weights.
+a)Optimizer - adam will help in generating optimal weights, learning from previous weights.
 Another method is gradient descent for generating optimal weights

-Cross entropy - It helps in generating maximum probability for the correct classifier, after running epochs and iterations.
+b)Cross entropy - It helps in generating maximum probability for the correct classifier, after running epochs and iterations.
 This reduces the loss function

-Accuracy - It helps in understanding how good and reliable is the model.
+c)Accuracy - It helps in understanding how good and reliable is the model.

 6. Train the model
 The model is fitted into the train models with 5 epochs.
 1 epochs contain 784 iterations.